mdo992/bobsgame-fonts/README.md

 # bobsgame-fonts
 Ordinary Unicode fonts for use with [bob's game](https://github.com/bobsgame/bobsgame) and non-OpenType-savvy programs (e.g. Haansoft Hangul NEO).
 * My own version of **BobsGame** font with revised glyphs and support for more glyphs like vowels with umlauts.
-In Windows Vista and newer, the ttf font shows the preview as ∑√≠ instead of Abg.
+In Windows Vista and newer, the ttf font preview is shown as ∑√≠.
 * **BobsGame Big** – Based on the font used in Mario & Luigi RPG games for the Nintendo DS.
 This font was created in 2012-12-20.
 * **BobsGame Mono** – A modified version of “System VIO” included in OS/2 with revised glyphs and support for more glyphs.
 The cancelled OS/2 subset was created in 2015-01-08.
 The game author hosted this in the Bob Corporation website in December and removed it.
 * **BobsGame nD** – A modified version of the font in third/fourth generation Pokémon games with revised glyphs and support for more glyphs.
 The font will be used for nDworld.